 Below are some ways to make EndNote work effectively with UTK Library resources.

 To use FFT off-campus, you will need to set up the Find Full Text preferences in EndNote:

-In Mac, go under EndNote X9 to Preferences.
+In Mac, go under EndNote 20 to Settings.
 Preferences is found under Edit on Windows machines.

 In the Find Full Text Preferences, put in the following information:

 You may check all the boxes above these two URLs.

 Most databases now have very easy ways of exporting ctations from a database directly into EndNote.

 You can export records from the library catalog directly into EndNote.

 Connection files allow EndNote to interact directly with the Library's catalog and databases.

 Ouput styles determine the way that references in a paper or bibliography will be formatted.
 The EndNote program comes with many styles already available, but others may be downloaded directly from endnote.com